Voltstro-Studios/VoltRpc/docs/articles/setup.md

 On the server we use a <xref:VoltRpc.Communication.Host> to provide an interface for clients to interact with.

 We also need to provide an implementation of our interface that we are using.
+The code in the host's implementation is what will be run when the client calls it, it will be executed on the host itself.
+So when the client calls `Basic()`, the host's console will print out `"Hello"`.

 ```csharp
 using System;